syncfusion-content/java-file-format-docs/java-file-formats/word-library/Installation/configure-to-download-syncfusion-java-packages-from-apache-maven.md

 ---
-title: Download Syncfusion Java packages from Apache Maven | Syncfusion
+title: Download Syncfusion Java packages for Word Library from Apache Maven | Syncfusion
-description: This section demonstrates how to configure and download required Jars from Apache Maven (Jar configuration)
+description: This section demonstrates how to configure and download required Jars for the Word Library from Apache Maven (Jar configuration)
 platform: java-file-formats
 control: general
 documentation: UG
 ---
-# Configure to download Syncfusion<sup style="font-size:70%">&reg;</sup> Java packages from Apache Maven
+# Configure to download Java packages from Apache Maven

 You can easily download the Syncfusion<sup style="font-size:70%">&reg;</sup> packages for Java using the [maven repository](https://jars.syncfusion.com/).

-The following snippet shows how to add the repository in the `pom.xml` of your Apache Maven project.
+The following snippet shows how to add the repository in your Apache Maven project.

 {% tabs %}